-§ Policy development
+Policy development

-The ongoing development of rural-specific policy will be monitored alongside wider policy which could affect rural areas including mobility.
+The ongoing development of rural-specific policy will be monitored alongside wider policy which could affect rural areas, including mobility.
 This will include policy at local, other sub-national and national levels.

-§ Wider rural mobility development
+Wider rural mobility development

-This package would monitor the wider development of rural mobility across within the South West, outside of the strategy proposals, as well in England, wider UK and abroad.
-This would take the form of the monitoring of rural mobility best practice to enable the further development of the strategy with the latest set of potential interventions.
+This package would monitor the wider development of rural mobility across within the South West, outside of the strategy proposals, as well in England, the wider UK and abroad.
+This would monitor rural mobility best practice to enable the further development of the strategy with the latest set of potential interventions.

-§ Intervention delivery
+Intervention delivery